-This evidence about the EU-W/H-W quadrant is open to two different interpretations.
-If one stresses the negative judgement towards the home country, one may expect less resistance to further political integration.
+Table 3.
+Size of the population of the four quadrants of Figure 1 relative to the active population (age 15-64)a of the EU and, for the relevant countries, of the EZ further political integration.
 If one stresses the negative judgement towards the EU, the implication may be that the EZ has gone too far, governments' are actually unable to deliver what they promise within the EZ straitjacket, and hence there is more resistance to further political integration.
-10 Ambiguity is also present in the interpretation of the EU-R/H-R quadrant.
-Global satisfaction with both the EU and the home country may indicate good disposition towards further political integration as well as a preference for the status quo.
+Ambiguity is also present in the interpretation of the EU-R/H-R quadrant.
+Global satisfaction with both the EU and the home country may indicate good disposition towards further political integration as well as a preference for the status quo (or perhaps for some form of further integration that does not overturn the order established by the Treaties in force).
 It seems instead less controversial that in the EU-R/H-W quadrant the majority of people may view Europe as a positive driver of change of the country.
-11

 In order to resolve, at least in part, the ambiguity present in the 'global dissatisfaction' and 'global satisfaction' quadrants, additional information may be provided by the country disaggregation of agreement/disagreement with the statement 'More decisions should be taken at the EU level', that we interpret as an indicator of attitude towards further political integration.
-Table 3 shows the results according to the intensity of agreement (difference between agreement and disagreement 12
+Table 4 shows the results according to the intensity of agreement (difference between agreement and disagreement).